 Fortunately, if you're using labels from a major label vendor like Avery, you don't have to bust out the ruler and define the label format from scratch.
 But knowing how to choose which label format to use can be a bit tricky.

 Navigate This Article

-As I mentioned in the Envelopes post, the envelopes and labels feature can be found in the same place: the Mailings tab.
+As I mentioned in the Envelopes lesson, the envelopes and labels feature can be found in the same place: the Mailings tab.

 This time, we're going to click Labels: